Ardhat/docs/installation.md

 ![image alt text](/media/raspi-config-serial-no.png)

-Back at the Advanced Option menu you'll also want to enable I2C, so that you can access the Ardhat peripeherals directly if required
+Back at the Advanced Option menu you'll also want to enable I2C, so that you can access the {{<ardhat>}} peripherals directly if required

 ![image alt text](/media/raspi-config-I2C.png)

-Now we need to load a few software pre-requisites, which are best installed from the command line, and the best way to do that is to ssh into the Raspberry Pi Linux instance, so that you can copy and paste the commands below into your terminal
+Now we need to load a few software pre-requisites...

 First make sure you have up-to-date packages installed